openedx/edx-documentation/en_us/open_edx_release_notes/source/olive.rst

 See the `New discussions forum experience wiki page`_ for a detailed explanation of new and improved functionality.

+Known issues: Discussions MFE (rendered in Discussions tab) uses tinyMCE v5 which is a different text editor compared to the in-line discussions.
+As a result, there are some incompatibilities:

+#.
+Hyperlinks created in MFE do not appear in in-line discussions
+#.
+Images uploaded in MFE do not appear in in-line discussions in some cases
+#.
+Code formatted in MFE do not appear formatted in in-line discussions

 .. _New discussions forum experience wiki page: https://openedx.atlassian.net/wiki/spaces/COMM/pages/3509551260/New+discussions+forum+experience+-+Course+teams+and+moderators